boazsade/json_parser/README.md

 }

 ~~~~

-READING JSON
+## From JSON to C++
-This code has a function that handle the reading of JSON from stream (in this example its assuming a file, but any STL stream is a valid input). the function also handle examption - since in this case if we have missing entry in JSON or invalid type of enty or invalid JSON an exception is thrown
+This code has a function that handle the reading of JSON from stream (in this example its assuming a file, but any STL stream is a valid input). the function also handle exception - since in this case if we have missing entry in JSON or invalid type of entry or invalid JSON an exception is thrown

 ```cpp
 #include "libs/json_parser/json_istream.h"